TroniPM/DarkEden-With-Docker/README.md

 Set up your very own server using a current technology (vm is pretty dead boysssss) with a few steps.
 Everyone wants to make your own server, by gets stuck on VPS princing.
 Why is that?
 Too expansive.
 But Why [Docker]?
 Well, docker works like a VM, but without a Operating System behind.
 But why this matter?
 Well...
 You can execute a 'vm like' with less resources of memory, cpu, etc.

 # NOT WORKING YET.
 [Why]?
- - Error: When user do the login and goes to the character selection, GameServer process starts over.
+ - Error: When user selects the character and try to enter the server, get disconnected.

 # About Docker and the Project:
 Read our [wiki].